dotnet/csharpstandard/standard/unsafe-code.md

 In an unsafe context, array elements of single-dimensional arrays are stored in increasing index order, starting with index `0` and ending with index `Length – 1`.
 For multi-dimensional arrays, array elements are stored such that the indices of the rightmost dimension are increased first, then the next left dimension, and so on to the left.

 Within a `fixed` statement that obtains a pointer `p` to an array instance `a`, the pointer values ranging from `p` to `p + a.Length - 1` represent addresses of the elements in the array.
 Likewise, the variables ranging from `p[0]` to `p[a.Length - 1]` represent the actual array elements.
-Given the way in which arrays are stored, we can treat an array of any dimension as though it were linear.
+Given the way in which arrays are stored, an array of any dimension can be treated as though it were linear.

 > *Example*:
 >